rz74/little-playroom-cafe-website/README.md

-# Little Playroom Café Website
+# Little Playroom Cafe Website

-A modern, responsive website for Little Playroom Café, a kids café and play space in Madison, WI.
+A modern, responsive website for Little Playroom Cafe, a kids cafe and play space in Madison, WI.
 This website features a beautiful, interactive design with smooth animations and mobile-first responsive layout.

 ## 🎯 Features